 Critical Analysis of Driving to the Funeral

 The article appears to be advisory and is targeted at a parental audience.
-The audience targeted comprises parents who have school-going teenagers who have attained the minimum driving age and have qualified to have a driving license.
+The target audience comprises parents with school-going teenagers who have attained the minimum driving age and qualify for a driving license.
 The author appeals to parents to be patient and wait for their child’s full development into an adult before allowing them to drive themselves.

-In passing across her point against ‘under-age driving,’ Quindlen makes it clear that the major cause of deaths among young college students is road accidents.
-She uses statistics to support her arguments citing statistics such as that from The National Highway Traffic Safety Administration that indicated that driving at sixteen years of age was not recommendable and a reason for many road accidents.
+In passing across her point against ‘under-age driving,’ Quindlen makes it clear that the major cause of death among young college students is road accidents.
+She uses statistics to support her arguments, citing statistics from The National Highway Traffic Safety Administration that indicated that driving at sixteen years of age was not recommendable and a reason for many road accidents.
 She also makes a comparison between 17-year-olds who drive and their 16-year-old counterparts.
 The stark contrast between the numbers of road accidents between the two supports her point that underage driving is dangerous.

 `The author has strategically structured the text chronologically, linking one paragraph to the other.

 The author develops her story by linking each paragraph by introducing a fact or an analogy.
 For instance, in the first paragraph, the author introduces the story by re-creating the somber mood of parents and friends having to attend the funeral of a child and friend.
-This is followed by the clear statement of the fact in the second paragraph that the number one killer of youths aged between the ages of 15 years and 20 years is road accidents.
-This is then followed by The National Highway Traffic Safety Administration fact in the third paragraph.
-Through this technique, the author manages to juggle the emotions of the audience while remaining objective and within the boundaries of realism.
-Through this technique, the author has been able to build on the thesis and illustrate her point.
+This is followed by the clear statement of the fact in the second paragraph that the number one killer of youths between the ages of 15 years and 20 years is road accidents.
+This is followed by The National Highway Traffic Safety Administration fact in the third paragraph.
+Through this technique, the author juggles the audience's emotions while remaining objective and within the boundaries of realism.
+Through this technique, the author has built on the thesis and illustrated her point.

-To capture the audience’s interest in the story and persuade it to consider her viewpoint, the author makes appropriate use of analogies.
-She focuses on the love that parents have for their children and poses the question if a parent knew about behavior that would result in the demise of their child would they not act on it?
+To capture the audience’s interest in the story and persuade it to consider her viewpoint, the author uses analogies appropriately.
+She focuses on the love parents have for their children and poses the question: if a parent knew about behavior that would result in the demise of their child, would they not act on it?
 This is a rhetorical question that has a great impact on any parent.
 It is the catch statement that the author uses to persuade the audience that underage driving is not worth what it promises.
 By creating a balance between attending a funeral and waiting a few years for a child to mature past the dangerous age of 16, the author can convincingly persuade the reader to support her stand on the issue.

 The evidence that the author uses to support her claims is factual and open.
 There are several instances where facts are quoted as an illustration.